 Let’s face it.
 Coming up with good keywords can be challenging if you are new to blogging.
 Some of your articles might start to sound the same and you’re constantly lack of ideas on what to write next.
 Don’t worry.

-This article is going to show you a few tricks on how to research for long tail keywords that are going to make blogging a whole lot easier.
+This article is going to show you a few tricks on how to research long-tail keywords that are going to make blogging a whole lot easier.

 Why Should You Use Long Tails?